 University Transfer refers to those programs and courses in the liberal arts, sciences, and in pre-professional curricula that transfer to four-year colleges or universities.

-Career Education programs and courses in business, technical, human services, and health fields are designed to prepare individuals for employment or to upgrade the skills and knowledge of employees.
+Career Education programs and courses in agriculture, business, technical, human services, and health fields are designed to prepare individuals for employment or to upgrade the skills and knowledge of employees.
 Some of these courses are designed specifically for career programs and are not intended as transfer coursework.

 Developmental Education programs and courses are designed to upgrade skills in English language arts and mathematics so individuals can achieve higher levels of competence and succeed in college-level work.
 General Educational Development (GED), Adult Basic Education (ABE), and English as a Second Language (ESL) are also offered.

-Community and Continuing Education courses, workshops, and seminars are offered in response to local needs and interests on a credit or non credit basis in communities throughout the district.
+Community Education courses, workshops, and seminars are offered in response to local needs and interests on a credit or non credit basis in communities throughout the district.
 Customized training programs are developed for specific businesses and industries.